-Ref Page Policy/ Paragraph Main Modification Reason the housing requirement in policy H1 is expected to be met over the plan period, including forecast completions for each year.
-The Housing Trajectory will be kept up to date and a revised version published each December in the Council's Annual Monitoring Report (AMR).
-The AMR will also include an up-to-date assessment of the five-year housing land supply, a requirement of national policy.
-This will highlight any issues with the delivery of new homes, and whether there is any need to address issues through measures such as a plan review or through discussions with other authorities under the duty to co-operate.
-4.4.56 Delivering the level of housing set out in policy H1 will mean that there is a shortfall of 644-230 dwellings when considered against Reading's need.
+Ref Page Policy/ Paragraph Main Modification 217- 219 Figure 10.1 4.4.56 Delivering the level of housing set out in policy H1 will mean that there is a shortfall of 644-230 dwellings when considered against Reading's need.
 This will need to be accommodated elsewhere within the Western Berkshire Housing Market Area.
 The other three authorities within the HMA recognise that there will be issues with Reading's ability to accommodate its need within its own boundaries, and this issue is set out within the West of Berkshire Spatial Planning Framework to which the four authorities have signed up 73 .
 There will be continuing dialogue on this matter between the affected authorities which will inform local plans.
 Where agreement is reached, it will be for individual authorities' Local Plans to specify where development will be located."
-217- 219 Figure 10.1 Make the following alterations to the entries on Figure 10.1 CR11a - change from In Progress/Short/Medium to Short/Medium/Long (26-31) CR11i - change from Medium/Long (26-31) to Medium/Long (26-31)/Long (31-36) CR12b - change from In Progress/Short/Medium to Short/Medium/Long (26-31) CR12c - change from Short/Medium to In Progress/Short/Medium/Long (26-31) CR12d - change from Long (26-31) to Medium CR14a - change from Short to Short/Medium CR14k - change from Medium to In Progress CR14l - change from Short to Medium SR1b - change from Short to In Progress/Short/Medium WR1 - change from In Progress/Short to In Progress/Short/Medium
+229 11.1.4 and Figure 11.1 Make the following alterations to the entries on Figure 10.1 • CR11a - change from In Progress/Short/Medium to Short/Medium/Long (26-31) • CR11i - change from Medium/Long (26-31) to Medium/Long (26-31)/Long (31-36) • CR12b - change from In Progress/Short/Medium to Short/Medium/Long (26-31) • CR12c - change from Short/Medium to In Progress/Short/Medium/Long (26-31) • CR12d - change from Long (26-31) to Medium • CR14a - change from Short to Short/Medium • CR14k - change from Medium to In Progress • CR14l - change from Short to Medium • SR1b - change from Short to In Progress • WR1 - change from In Progress/Short to In Progress/Short/Medium • WR3r - change from Short to Medium • CA1a - change from Short to Medium housing need.
+A shortfall of 644-230 dwellings has been identified, to be provided elsewhere in the Western Berkshire Housing Market Area.
+The Council will play an active role in promoting the provision of these homes in other authorities, and will monitor